 I wanted to find a braided method that could be completely done by hand, with no use of a crochet hook or sewing needle.
 I was planning to produce this rug wherever and whenever, including on public transportation.
 I was a full-time teacher and full-time graduate student at the time so free time was scarce.
 Then I found this tutorial from Little House in the Suburbs.
 I spent spare minutes snipping two bed sheets into 1 1/2 inch strips, round about, and ripping them down the weave.

-I tried to simplify the method in the tutorial for myself, because I didn't quite understand how to add additional strips and I also forgot about that step once I got into a rhythm with my weaving/braiding.
+I simplified the method in the tutorial, because I forgot about adding multiple strips once I got into a rhythm with my weaving/braiding.
+The entire rug is made with a 4 strand-braid tucked into itself.
 The result is a white, durable, hand woven rug, with visible knots and fraying thread that, to me, makes this rug even more special.
-It is entirely handmade by me. :)

 I do not have photographs of the strip preparation, since I prepared the strips more than half a year ago.
 I'll update this post when I start my next rug and completely finish the first.